tezc/sc/signal/README.md

 #### Overview

-- Signal handling for shutdown signals and fatal signals.
+- Signal handling for shutdown and fatal signals.
-- Provides signal-safe snprintf/vsnprintf.
+- Provides signal safe snprintf/vsnprintf.
-- On shutdown signal, write 1 byte to a fd which is set by user, so your app
+- On shutdown signal, writes 1 byte to a fd which is set by user, so your app
   can shutdown properly.
 - Double shutdown signal handling: e.g user presses CTRL+C twice, exits without
   waiting graceful shutdown.
 - Fatal signal handling.
 Prints backtrace with program counter indicator.
 You
   should compile with debug symbols or with -rdynamic for GCC.
 - If log fd is set, it will print logs to your log file.

-- Just copy <b>sc_signal.h</b> and <b>sc_signal.c</b> to your project.

 ##### Usage